borzunov/remoteink/README.md

 		$ sudo remoteinkd stop

-	Or kick current client (it's also possible to disconnect using "Back" reader's key):
+	Or kick the current client (it's also possible to disconnect using "Back" reader's key):

 		$ sudo remoteinkd kick